Tuesday, April 14, 2020

 WHEN MANTO ACTED IN A FILM PRODUCED BY HIS FRIEND ASHOK KUMAR ..

-In ' Aath Din (Eight Days ) ' , Manto performed the role of air force officer Kripa Ram while Upendra Nath Ashak did the role of Pandit Tota Ram.
+In ' Aath Din (Eight Days ) ' , Manto performed the role of Air Force Officer Kripa Ram while Upendra Nath Ashak did the role of Pandit Tota Ram.
 The movie was produced by FILMISTAN that had Manto and Ismat Chugtai in its story department .

 Devika Rani and her husband Himanshu Rai had started Bombay Talkies in 1934.
 Actor Ashok Kumar was a salaried employee of Bombay Talkies for about five years.
 Himanshu Rai died in 1940 and later in 1943, Shashadhar Mukherjee, Rai Bahadur Chunilal, Ashok Kumar, and Gyan Mukherjee left Bombay Talkies and founded Filmistan Studios .

-It is pertinent to mention that when Ashok Kumar suggested the role of Kripa Ram, Manto thought Ashok Kumar was kidding.
-Very soon he realized that his friend was dead serious.
+Ashk had put to pieces a play written by Manto when both worked together at AIR.
+Manto had quarrelled with *N M Rashid , the then Station Director over this issue and resigned .
+However , it was Manto who had invited Ashk to Mumbai to join films .It is pertinent to mention that when Ashok Kumar suggested the role of Kripa Ram, Manto thought Ashok Kumar was kidding.
+Very soon he realised that his friend was very serious.
 Film lyricist Raja Mehdi Ali Khan also put some additional pressure on Manto .
 Raja was a bosom friend of Manto .
 Raja too had a small role in the movie.
-And Manto has written “Only God knows how terror-stricken I felt in front of the camera.”
+And Manto has written, “Only God knows how terror-stricken I felt in front of the camera.”

 ( Avtar Mota )